 Some trucking companies have policies in place that prohibit truckers from using cell phones altogether.
 However, having a policy is one thing; enforcing it is another.
 Likewise, trucking companies that do not prohibit cell phone use while in operation place everyone with whom they share the road in greater danger.
 Rest stops, weigh stations, and gas stations are ideal places for a truck driver to return a call or send a text.

-If you have questions about a truck accident, and want to know if cell phone use was a contributing factor, call me today or simply start a live chat with our online assistant.
+If you have questions about a truck accident, and want to know if cell phone use was a contributing factor, call me today or simply start a live chat with our online assistant using the box below.
 We can use Freedom of Information requests, subpoenas, depositions, and a number of other legal avenues to help get you answers and justice.
 We want to make our roadways safer for everyone in South Carolina and look forward to being of service.